valhuber/ApiLogicServer/api_logic_server_cli/project_prototype/test/api_logic_server_behave/reports/Behave Logic Report Intro.md

 You can optionally use the Behave test framework to:

-1. **Create and Run an Executable Test Suite:** in your IDE, create test definitions (similar to what is shown above), and Python code to execute tests.
-You can then execute the tests with 1 command.
+1. **Create and Run an Executable Test Suite:** in your IDE, create test definitions (similar to what is shown in the report below), and Python code to execute tests.
+You can then execute your test suite with 1 command.

-2. **Requirements and Test Documentation:** as shown above, Test Suite Exeuction creates a wiki report that documents your requirements, and the tests (**Scenarios**) that confirm their proper operation
+2. **Requirements and Test Documentation:** as shown below, you can then create a wiki report that documents your requirements, and the tests (**Scenarios**) that confirm their proper operation.

 3. **Logic Documentation:** the report integrates your logic, including a logic report showing your logic (rules and Python), and a Logic Log that shows exactly how the rules executed.
 Logic Doc can further contribute to Agile Collaboration.